-Candidates should apply for the PhD to the University of Cambridge in the usual way, but in addition, submit a copy of their PhD application form, current CV, PhD research proposal and a covering letter to email@example.com.
+Candidates should apply for the PhD to the University of Cambridge in the usual way via the Cambridge Judge Business School (CJBS), but in addition, submit a copy of their PhD application form, current CV, PhD research proposal and a covering letter, with their application form to email@example.com.

 They should also ask two referees to provide letters of reference (in PDF format) to firstname.lastname@example.org with the subject line "Reference for APPLICANT'S NAME - Benavitch PhD scholarship"

 The successful candidate will be expected to become a full member of St Catharine's College.
 If they are already a member of another Cambridge college, the award will be on the condition that they transfer membership to St Catharine's.